See the Story Index for Wael Abdelgawad’s other stories.

 I imagined that he would try to dissuade me, tell me to focus on school, or tell me that such talk was dangerous and misguided.
 Still, I wanted to hear his opinion.

-His actual response was to nod solemnly and say, “It’s not necessary to travel to Europe.
-What the mujahideen need is money.
+His actual response was to nod solemnly and say, “It’s not necessary to travel to Bosnia or Chechnya to fight.
+What the mujahideen really need is money.
 I have people you could talk to.”

 Horse became the leader of the group.
 He proposed a campaign of robberies to raise funds for jihad.
 He spoke at length, providing religious justification for such actions.
 None of those so-called justifications are important now, as they were all taken out of context and misinterpreted.
 To my teenage mind, though, they were convincing.
 I was in.

 All the while I kept up my studies, and somehow managed to graduate with a degree in biology.
 I felt like a schizophrenic, living two completely different lives.
 I’d go to the masjid, walk on the college campus, attend Islamic events, hang out with my friends, serve as counselor at the summer camps, and all the while I felt I would split a seam and burst, releasing a torrent of confusion and lies.
-I’d come to see the cynicism and greed of some of the members of the group, especially Horse, and I’d begun to have deep reservations about what we were doing.
+I came to see the cynicism and greed of some of the members of the group, especially Horse, and I began to have deep reservations about what we were doing.

 Sure, we raised plenty of money, and I stashed a good amount.
-But I had begun to feel nauseated before every job, overcome by fear and anxiety.
+But I began to feel nauseated before every job.
+I’d sit in the car en route, sweating with fear and anxiety.
 It had never been like that before.

 At one point I tried to quit.
-Imam Abdus-Samad laid a guilt trip on me, telling me that the money we raised was saving lives, that Muslims who might otherwise starve were eating because of us, that if I quit I would be abandoning the mujahideen like all the rest of the world.
+Imam Abdus-Samad laid a guilt trip on me, telling me that the money we raised was saving lives, that Muslims who might otherwise starve were eating because of us.
+If I quit, he said, I would be abandoning the mujahideen like all the rest of the world.

-In 1997, Ghost was shot to death in a gun battle with police as we emerged from a bank in Sun Valley.
+In 1997, Deuce was shot to death in a gunbattle with police as we emerged from a bank in Sun Valley.
 In 1998, Malik Sulawesi – aka Red – was killed protecting me when a gangster got the drop on me during a stash house robbery in Tulare.
-He literally put himself between me and the bullet.
-We dragged him out, and I watched him die in the backseat of a Chevy Impala, blood from a hole in his chest pouring onto the seat and floorboards.
+Red literally put himself between me and the bullet.
+We dragged him out, and I watched him die in the backseat of a Chevy Impala, blood pouring from a hole in his chest and pooling on the seat and floorboards.
+The car’s tires screeched on the pavement as Horse made our getaway, and I struggled to hold Red’s head still in my lap.
 “Tell my family I love them,” he gasped.
 “Tell them I’m sorry.”

 I had been lied to and used.

 I quit.
-I severed my connection with those brothers and got a job – ironically – as a security guard.
+I severed my connection with those brothers and got a job – ironically – as a security guard at the Fresno Fairgrounds.
 And I kept my mouth shut.

 A year later Horse was arrested while committing a bank robbery with some newbies he recruited.
 He cut a plea deal with the prosecutor and named names of his associates.
 One of the names was mine.
-He did not name Malik Sulawesi, no doubt because he could have been charged with felony murder.
+He did not name Malik Sulawesi, no doubt because he could have been charged with felony murder for his part in Malik’s death.
 He also did not name Imam Abdus-Samad, for reasons I never knew.
 Maybe he was afraid of him.
-He was also smart enough to make no mention of “jihad”, realizing that we’d all end up incarcerated for life if the feds knew the truth.
+He was also smart enough to make no mention of “jihad”, realizing we’d all end up incarcerated for life if the feds knew the truth.
 Instead he described our group as a simple robbery squad.

 I was arrested by the FBI in an early morning raid as I was dressing to go to work.
-Because I had always worn a mask, and because they never found my money stash nor any weapons, they had no evidence against me aside from Horse’s word.
-They offered a plea deal based on one bank robbery only, whereby I would serve a minimal sentence.
+Because I had always worn a mask and gloves during our robberies, and because they never found my money stash nor any weapons, they had no evidence against me aside from Horse’s word.
+They offered a plea deal based on two bank robberies and one gun charge.
+It would still mean spending a sizeable chunk of my life behind bars.

 My family and friends, all of whom knew nothing about my activities, were convinced I was innocent.
-They wanted to raise money for a top lawyer and fight the charges.
+They wanted to raise money for a top lawyer to fight the charges.

 I couldn’t blame others entirely, of course.
 I’d plunged myself into that awful situation.
 But all the men who knew me best, and who should have seen the destructive course I was on and set me straight, instead only sped me on my way to the crash.

 Do such things still happen?
 Do such cells such as ours still exist?
-In this age of massive Homeland Security surveillance, I doubt it very much.
+In this age of massive Homeland Security surveillance, with computers that monitor all domestic phone calls and read emails, with an FBI focused almost exclusively on Muslim-involved terrorism, I doubt it.
 But pre-9-11 America was a different place.
 There was a world beneath the world, one that 99% of American Muslims did not know existed.
 Within that world it was a free-for-all.
 It was an underground of sly justifications and unrepentant gangsterism.
 Most Muslims will likely dismiss this claim as fiction.
 It is not.

 Since my release from prison I had occasionally seen Imam Abdus-Samad at Eid prayers.
 He always tried to engage me in conversation and I always declined, whereupon he’d give me a puzzled look as if he couldn’t understand the reason for my aloofness.
 I never knew if he was putting up an act, or if he genuinely did not understand how he’d duped me and derailed my life.

 I couldn’t count how many times I’d thought about going to see him since my release, to confront him over the events of the past.
 But it was a conversation best left unborn.
 9-11 had changed everything for American Muslims.
 If any of that money had indeed ended up in Bosnia or Chechnya, I didn’t want to know.
-Such a thing could doom me to confinement in a communication management unit — a maximum security prison for Muslims— for the rest of my life.
+Such a thing could doom me to confinement in a maximum security prison for the rest of my life.

 Besides, Abdus-Samad was an old man now, and I’d heard that his health was poor.
 What would be the point of attempting to resurrect the past?
 The entire Muslim community – and even the non-Muslim faith communities as well – admired the Imam.
 His children had established successful careers.
 He was a grandfather and great-grandfather.
 Entire generations of Central Valley Muslims had been inspired by him.
 Let them have their hero.
 After all, who was I to say different?
 I was no one.
 An ex-convict with a grudge.
 A pathetic young man who let himself be fooled, and as a result threw away the best years of his life.